Pine Bark Extract

 What is the evidence?

 There are not enough data from clinical trials to support most of the health claims made for any form of pine bark extract, although interest in proanthocyanidins among medical researchers is growing.
-There are reports from small human studies that pine bark extract may be helpful in treating circulation disorders.
-One clinical trial began in August 2003 to find out whether pycnogenol helps reduce lymphedema (swelling from fluid buildup, which can occur after procedures in which lymph nodes are affected) after treatment for breast cancer.
-This study was still recruiting patients as of early 2007.
+There are reports from small studies in humans that pine bark extract may be helpful in treating circulation disorders.
+One clinical trial began in August 2003 to find out if pycnogenol can help reduce lymphedema (swelling from fluid buildup, which can occur after procedures in which lymph nodes are affected) after treatment for breast cancer.
+This study was completed but no results can be found in the available medical literature.
+A second clinical trial that was set up in a similar way also didn’t publish reports of its findings.

-A small human study found that a single high dose of pine bark extract in the form of a bioflavonoid mixture was effective in reducing platelet clumping in smokers for more than three days, which would be expected to reduce blood clotting.
-This may mean that pine bark extract could lower risk for stroke or heart attack, but clinical studies to find out whether this is true have not been done.
+A small study found that a single high dose of pine bark extract in the form of a bioflavonoid mixture was effective in reducing platelet clumping in smokers for more than 3 days, which would be expected to reduce blood clotting.
+An Italian study suggested that pycnogenol might also reduce blood clotting during long airplane flights.
+These studies may mean that pine bark extract could lower risk for stroke or heart attack, but clinical studies to find out whether this is true have not been done.

 Studies also suggest pine bark extract has antioxidant properties, which are sometimes helpful in reducing cancer risk.
 Further research is needed to find out whether pine bark extract may have any benefit for preventing or treating cancer.